Open Mobile Menu

 The Customized Assessment allows the user to select elements of the RBA Code of Conduct based on their specific needs.
 Questions in the Customized Assessment can include any or all from the Labor, Health and Safety, Environment, Ethics, and Management Systems elements of the VAP protocol that supports the RBA Code of Conduct.
 The requestor can customize the question set, the scope, and the on-site person days.
 Learn more about the Customized Assessment here in this overview and contact the VAP team for additional details.

-For more about how members fulfill their membership requirements in regards to auditing, please visit the RBA membership page.
+For more about how members fulfill their membership criteria, please visit the RBA membership page.

 Beyond Audits

-While auditing is a common tool used for corporate supply chain sustainability programs, it should be considered as just one “tool in the toolbox.”
-Audits can establish a baseline and provide an important monitoring and evaluation check, but an audit’s mere completion is not a direct signifier of top performance in supply chain sustainability.
+While auditing is a common tool used for corporate supply chain sustainability programs, it is just one tool in the toolbox.
+Audits are based on a snapshot in time; they can establish a baseline and provide an important monitoring and evaluation check, but an audit’s mere completion is not a direct signifier of top performance in supply chain sustainability.

-Key to supply chain sustainability are strong management systems and institutional structures and practices that facilitate productive and sustainable manufacturing operations.
-These systems and structures are vital to prevent accidents and abuses that damage both businesses and communities.
+Strong management systems and institutional structures and practices that facilitate productive and sustainable manufacturing operations are also important to supply chain sustainability.
+These systems and structures can help to prevent accidents and abuses that damage both businesses and communities.

 The RBA offers a range of educational tools to support members to make best use of these systems and structures that solve problems before they arise and reduce the need for costly auditing.
 More information about our training resources are available here.